Anjali3920/Introduction-to-pysdr-/README.md

 1.Amplitude: strength of wave
 2.Frequency: no.of waves per second.
 3.Phase:phase representation how the sine wave is shifted in time , anywhere from 0 to 360 degrees.
+# Time- Frequency Pairs
+Signals can be represented as sine waves, which have several attributes.
+Now, let’s learn to plot signals in the frequency domain.
+While the time domain demonstrates how a signal changes over time, the frequency domain displays how much of a signal rests in which frequencies.